CodeWithKainat/Ecommerce-Website/README.md

 Live URL
 You can access the live version of our website at: https://enthusiastic-onesies-seal.cyclic.cloud/

-Admin Access
-For accessing admin functionalities, you can use the following credentials:

-Email: kk47@gmail.com
-Password: kk47

 ## User Authentication

 - **Sign Up:** Create an account with your name, email, and password.